-SUPERHERO CAPES AND MASKS
+SUPERHERO CAPES AND MASKS FOR KIDS

 Can’t have a superhero party without capes, right?
 If you’re crafty, download the free superhero cape pattern from Kelsey Vanilla Joy who is kind enough to offer them to us, gratis.
 You can also embellish with her free superhero logo pattern PDFs.